Giveth/giveth-docs/dapps/guide1-createproject.md

  - Alternatively, click the tab `Search for photos`, and enter a keyword.
  <img alt='featuredimage2' src={useBaseUrl('img/cryptofundraising8.png')} />

  - Your recipient address is where donations to your project will be collected.
-You can choose to set a single recipient address that can receive donations on Mainnet, Gnosis Chain, Polygon, Celo and Optimism, or set a different recipient address for each chain:
+You can choose to set a single recipient address that can receive donations on Ethereum Mainnet, Gnosis Chain, Polygon, Celo, Optimism and Ethereum Classic or set a different recipient address for each chain:

     * Set one address to receive donations on all supported networks.